 Don’t stress!
 While some will apply for years before getting hired, others will be successful the first time they apply.
 If your personality fits and you are well qualified for the job you could be one of the lucky ones who have no trouble and get hired right away!
 If you don’t get hired the first few times you apply, don’t give up!!
 Whether its your 1st, 2nd, or 10th time applying, once you get the job it will all be worth it.

 I’m not telling you this to scare you, but I think it’s important to understand that this isn’t a job you just apply to without doing your research first.
 You can never be too prepared!

-I looked at this website everyday until the airlines I wanted to apply to said “hiring” next to their name.
+Go to this website to see which airlines are currently hiring.
 The openings can close in just a few days, mostly because so many people apply for them, so don’t wait to apply once you see that there are openings.

 Also, pay attention to the details of the job description!
 For example some airlines will call the position flight attendant, others might call it something else like inflight crewmember – look for the little things like this so you don’t make any mistakes on your resume or cover letter.

 Before I even applied, I researched multiple airlines to help me decide which ones I was most interested in.
 Once I applied I looked at every website I could find to get more information and become as prepared as possible for a possible interview.
 With Google at our fingertips, you have no excuse not know as much as you can.
 Knowing information about the airline will also help you with the next step.